gardener/gardener/docs/extensions/operatingsystemconfig.md

 1. Gardener provides the `downloader` script, the kubeconfig, and the machine image stated in the `Shoot` specification to the machine-controller-manager.

-1. Based on this information the machine-controller-manager creates the VM.
+1. Based on this information, the machine-controller-manager creates the VM.

-1. After the VM has been provisioned the `downloader` script starts and fetches the appropriate `Secret` for its worker pool (containing the "original" user-data) and applies it.
+1. After the VM has been provisioned, the `downloader` script starts and fetches the appropriate `Secret` for its worker pool (containing the "original" user-data), and applies it.

-### Detailed bootstrap flow with a worker generated bootstrap-token
+### Detailed Bootstrap Flow with a Worker Generated bootstrap-token

 With gardener v1.23 a file with the content `<<BOOTSTRAP_TOKEN>>` is added to the `cloud-config-<worker-group>-downloader` `OperatingSystemConfig` (part of step 2 in the graphic below).
-Via the OS extension the new file (with its content in clear-text) gets passed to the corresponding `Worker` resource.
+Via the OS extension, the new file (with its content in clear-text) gets passed to the corresponding `Worker` resource.

 The `Worker` controller has to guarantee that:
 - a bootstrap token is created.
 - the `<<BOOTSTRAP_TOKEN>>` in the user data is replaced by the generated token.

-One implementation of that is depicted in the picture where the machine-controller-manager creates a temporary token and replaces the placeholder.
+One implementation of that is depicted in the diagram below, where the machine-controller-manager creates a temporary token and replaces the placeholder.

-As part of the user-data the bootstrap-token is placed on the newly created VM under a defined path.
+As part of the user-data, the bootstrap-token is placed on the newly created VM under a defined path.
 The cloud-config-script will then refer to the file path of the added bootstrap token in the kubelet-bootstrap script.

 ![Bootstrap flow with shortlived bootstrapTokens](./images/bootstrap_token.png)

-### Compatibility matrix for node bootstrap-token
+### Compatibility Matrix for Node bootstrap-token

 With Gardener v1.23, we replaced the long-valid bootstrap-token shared between nodes with a short-lived token unique for each node, ref: [#3898](https://github.com/gardener/gardener/issues/3898).

-❗ When updating to Gardener version >=1.35 the old bootstrap-token will be removed.
+❗ When updating to Gardener version >=1.35, the old bootstrap-token will be removed.
 You are required to update your extensions to the following versions when updating Gardener:

 | Extension   | Version   | Release Date   | Pull Request |
 |---|---|---|---|